ppy/osu-wiki/wiki/Mapping_Techniques/Rhythm/en.md

 Nominator(s): Derekku Chan

-Linear Back and Forth is a variation of the [Back and Forth Beats](../Back_and_Forth_Beats/) spreads.
+Linear back and forth is a variation of the [back and forth beats](#back-and-forth-beats) spreads.
 The difference is that there these don't use stacks rather, they require the player to move along back and forth between the hit objects.
 It is very important that the mapper makes it clear as to the direction of where the spread is heading.

 ### Spacing Out

-_Not to be confused with [Accelerated Spacing](../Accelerated_Spacing)_
+_Not to be confused with [Accelerated Spacing](#accelerated-spacing)_

 Nominator(s): [Pasonia](https://osu.ppy.sh/u/43345)

-Spacing Out refers to hit objects in which they are placed distance-wise, not time.
+Spacing out refers to hit objects in which they are placed distance-wise, not time.
 This technique has the advantage of keeping a momentum in a tune running during that section of a map.
 However, incorrect patternmapping can lead to an almost unplayable map.